Investor Preferences, Stock Prices, and Returns

 68 Pages Posted: 18 Feb 2015 Last revised: 10 Aug 2021

 Date Written: February 18, 2020

-Motivated by investor preference for low price stocks, we examine the significance of nominal prices for the universe of U.S. stocks.
-We find that there is no statistically significant difference in returns for stocks with different nominal prices when size is not controlled for.
-However, a control for size is needed to remove its confounding effect (Berk, 1995) on price and returns because size and price are positively related (correlation of 0.70).
-When we orthogonalize nominal price with size, we find that stock prices do matter in predicting future returns.
-In particular, high price stocks outperform low price stocks by a 5-factor alpha of 0.43% per month (or 5.28% annually).
-We note that behavioral patterns of individual investors are consistent with these return patterns: the return difference is higher for stocks with (i) high past returns, (ii) high individual investor preference, (iii) higher investor sentiment, and (iv) low institutional ownership.
-These results are also evident in a longitudinal setting, following earnings announcements.
+Motivated by retail investor preferences and non-proportional thinking associated with low price stocks, we examine the cross-sectional significance of nominal prices for similar size firms.
+We find that stock prices controlled (orthogonalized) for size (Oprice) do matter in predicting future stock and delta-hedged option returns.
+In particular, high Oprice stocks outperform low Oprice stocks by a 5-factor alpha of 0.43% per month (or 5.28% annually).
+Furthermore, the underperformance of low Oprice stocks is more negative for stocks with (i) high past returns, (ii) high individual investor preference, (iii) higher investor sentiment, and (iv) low institutional ownership.
+These results are robust to transaction costs and are also evident in a longitudinal setting, following earnings announcements.

 Keywords: investor behavior; nominal prices; market capitalization; idiosyncratic volatility; institutional ownership; sentiment